when I recall the early days,

 to the feast.

-The hot pit calls its sacrifice,
+The hot pit, like an ancient Siren, calls to its sacrifice,

 “Come, rest in my womb, my altar of hot coals,